RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 8.md

 "Before Beth separates us for good, you mean?"

 "I didn't mean that..."
 She could hear Dee being bitter about the news.
 "We can always hang out outside of work, you know.
 We don't have to be just work friends."
 She had tried in the past to get Debug to spend time with her outside the rigid structure and responsibilities of their jobs, but had gotten incredibly sick that whole week instead.
-Dee hadn't believed her excuses and they was nothing if not a solid example of the saying 'once bitten twice shy'.
+Dee hadn't believed her excuses and they were nothing if not a solid example of the saying 'once bitten twice shy'.

 "Being on opposite shifts doesn't help.
 I looked forward to any time I had a shift following yours so I could enjoy the handover window with you.
 It was the highlights of my week."
 Debug was being a lot more forthcoming with conversation than they normally were, maybe this was how they were when tired.
 "Trouble really is out of it back here...are we just gonna let her sleep...is she asleep?"